-Early this morning our ship starts its long journey south out of Cairo.
-As we leave the city behind and pass small farms, canals and plantations of date palms along the way, you’ll see how productive this land has been for so many countless generations.
-Many farmers here still use methods that would be familiar to their ancestors thousands of years ago.
-Your tour manager will take this opportunity to invite you to the first of a couple of fascinating lectures on both modern and ancient Egypt.
+This morning our ship starts its long journey out of Cairo.
+As we leave the city behind and pass small farms, canals and plantations of date palms along the way, you’ll see how productive this land has been for so many generations.
+Enjoy the first of a couple of fascinating lectures on both modern and ancient Egypt.
 In the afternoon we arrive at the small town of Beni Suef where we moor overnight.

-Our second consecutive day of sailing, and by this time you should have settled into the rhythm of ship-board life!
-After a sumptuous breakfast buffet make your way to one of the three open decks and relax under one on one of the many comfortable shaded sun loungers or Balinese-style canopied day-beds as the unchanged landscape of the Nile Valley slips by.
-If you prefer to keep cool in air-conditioned comfort, then there are plenty of armchairs by the full-length windows of the bar.
+After a sumptuous breakfast buffet, relax under one on one of the many comfortable shaded sun loungers or Balinese-style canopied day-beds as the unchanged landscape of the Nile Valley slips by.
 This afternoon we arrive in Minya where we will moor for two nights.

-After an early breakfast you set out with a visit to Tuna El Gebel, the necropolis of Hermopolis, sacred to the Greek god Hermes and his Egyptian counterpart, Thoth god of writing and wisdom.
-Here we’ll explore the tomb Petosiris, the high priest, and the catacombs which once held thousands of mummified ibis and baboons.
+After breakfast, set out with a visit to Tuna El Gebel, the necropolis of Hermopolis, sacred to the Greek god Hermes and his Egyptian counterpart Thoth, god of writing and wisdom.
+Explore the tomb of Petosiris and the catacombs which once held thousands of mummified ibis and baboons.

 Today we continue our journey southwards, with a full day’s cruising, ideal to relax after the busy last couple of days and before seeing the monuments and temples of the second part of our journey.

 Abydos remains one of ancient Egypt’s most mysterious sites, with the Great Temple of Seti I as its centrepiece.
-Dedicated to the cult of Osiris, god of the dead, Abydos was a pilgrimage centre for thousands of years and was considered a sacred place to be buried.
-The temple is known for its Gallery of the Kings, which lists all the pharaohs who preceded them, as well as some strange hieroglyphs which look like modern machines!
-We sail on the Qena where we moor overnight.
+Dedicated to the cult of Osiris, god of the dead, Abydos was a pilgrimage centre for thousands of years.
+The temple is known for its Gallery of the Kings, which lists all the pharaohs, as well as some hieroglyphs which look like modern machines!
+We sail on to Qena where we moor overnight.

 The temple of Hathor is one of the most complete and best-preserved in all of Egypt.
 Hathor was the Egyptian goddess of love, beauty, joy and healing, and her temple, although only completed in Roman times, nevertheless follows the architecture and style of much older temples.
-Intriguingly, one of the outside walls has a famous relief of Cleopatra and Caesarion, her son by Julius Caesar, so the famous queen may well have visited the temple.
 We sail the short distance to Luxor where we moor overnight.